windkh/node-red-contrib-telegrambot/README.md

 # Thanks for your donation
 If you want to support this free project.
 Any help is welcome.
+You can donate by clicking one of the following links:

 <a target="blank" href="https://blockchain.com/btc/payment_request?address=1PBi7BoZ1mBLQx4ePbwh1MVoK2RaoiDsp5"><img src="https://img.shields.io/badge/Donate-Bitcoin-green.svg"/></a>
 <a target="blank" href="https://www.paypal.me/windkh"><img src="https://img.shields.io/badge/Donate-PayPal-blue.svg"/></a>

 # Credits
 dvv (Vladimir Dronnikov) for providing the saveDataDir configuration option.